Arnabde2006/Arnabde2006/README.md

 ---

-### About Me
+### 🧑‍🎓 About Me

-- Pursuing **BCA (Hons)** at IEM Kolkata — Class of 2028
+- 🎓 Pursuing **BCA (Hons)** at IEM Kolkata — Class of 2028
-- Currently a **MERN Stack Intern** at UptoSkills, working across backend services and PR review
+- 💼 Currently a **MERN Stack Intern** at UptoSkills, working across backend services and PR review
-- Focused on **Applied DSA in C++**, professional Git workflows, and error-isolated backend architecture
+- 🛠️ Focused on **Applied DSA in C++**, professional Git workflows, and error-isolated backend architecture
-- Run a YouTube channel auto-narrating novels using a custom TTS + DaVinci Resolve pipeline
+- 🎬 Also run a YouTube channel where I auto-narrate novels using a custom TTS + DaVinci Resolve pipeline
-- Competitive hackathon participant — most recently **PromptWars Virtual**
+- 🏆 Compete in hackathons — most recently **PromptWars Virtual**

 ---

-### Languages & Tools
+### 🛠️ Languages & Tools